CSpyridakis/Reconfigurable-Computing/README.md

 8. From Package Ip -> File Groups -> Merge changes from File Groups Wizard

-9. From Package Ip -> Review and Package -> Ip has been modified -> Package Ip
+9. From Package Ip -> Review and Package -> Package Ip

 10. Completed